In re Schrader

 Further, it may be satisfactory simply to process signals representative of a physical parameter, a so-called physical object or activity.
 The signal might be representative of a temperature reading from a heated rubber mold.
 The signal might be representative of reflected energy from an underground explosion.

 If the claim has none of these things, and simply describes a procedure with data going in and data coming out, the claim lacks "structure" and is directed to nonstatutory subject matter.
+(Do you see anything different about this form of the machine or transformation test from Flook?)

 Now, you know how to draft algorithm-related claims, and opine for clients on their scope and validity.
 At last, some predictability and thus security of business expectation!
 The rule may not be simple, but it is manageable.
 If not a bright line, at least it is a bright zig-zag.